 There is no unit level data.
-Input data included are annual macro-economic NTL tax aggregates for the economy of Ireland as a whole by main tax base and further broken down by tax type.
-These aggregates are distributed across NACE Rev. 2 sectors to provide the outputs; these are a detailed estimate of annual environment taxes for households and industries at NACE Rev 2, 2-digit (division) level across the State.
+Input data included are annual macro-economic NTL tax aggregates for the economy of Ireland classified by main tax base and further broken down by tax type.
+These aggregates are distributed across NACE Rev. 2 sectors to provide the outputs; these are a detailed estimate of annual environment taxes for households and industries at NACE Rev 2, 2-digit (division) level across the state.